 Drug registration in China is a difficult process.
-For new drugs, it generally takes two years to complete.
-Moreover, the CFDA usually requires that a foreign company conduct clinical trials in China, even if the product has already been approved in another country.
+For new drugs, it generally takes three to six years to register.
+Moreover, the CFDA usually requires that a foreign company conduct clinical trials in China, even if the product has already been approved in a Western country.
 In China, drugs are classified into three types: chemical drugs, biological drugs and Traditional Chinese Medicines (TCMs).